Choosing the perfect sized pot for your succulent plant can be challenging.

 For rosette type succulents, this would mean that an Echeveria of around 3" across would fit into something that is around 3.5 to 4" across, or just a little bigger than the rosette..

 Echeveria and many other succulents don't have much in the way of tap roots, so they can be planted successfully into a shallow bowl shape of a planter.
-Other plants like Jovibarba heuffelii need more depth.
+Other plants like Jovibarba heuffelii need more depth with their extensive tap root system.

 Whichever type of planter you use, make sure it's got adequate drainage - ie; a drain hole.

-There are lots of blog posts out there recommending the use of terrariums, tea cups and other types of hole-less containers, but these should only be used for short term display.
+There are lots of blog posts out there recommending the use of terrariums, tea cups and other types of hole-less containers, but cute as they are, these should only be used for short term display.